digitalrebar/doc/deployment/install/quick.rst

 Let's Add Nodes!
 ----------------

 In order to maintain simplicity, we use cloud servers, not local vms or physical servers.
 These are supported in a more complex setup.
+This guide covers adding nodes using the UI.

 #.
 From the client, it is possible to log on to the system using ``https://[external ip address]:3000``.
 Reminders: